Chinese Wedding Tradition, Custom, Preparation, Engagement, Procedure, and Rite.

 Combing Hair Rites

-One day before or on the wedding day, the new couple would have their hair combed by a lucky elder who has healthy parents, siblings, a good marriage, and many children (now it is not that strict).
+One day before or on the big day, the new couple would have their hair combed by a lucky elder with healthy parents, siblings, a good marriage, and many children (now it is not that strict).

 Setting Off of the Groom's Team

-Then, the groom would inform his ancestors and parents that he would be welcoming his beautiful bride with a bridal sedan chair, now with cars.
+Then, the groom would inform his ancestors and parents that he would welcome his beautiful bride with a bridal sedan chair, now with cars.

 Exquisite Bridal Sedan Chair of the late Qing Dynasty (1636 — 1912) — Zhejiang Museum